- Home

 Svetlana Yatsenko, MD

-Associate Professor, Department of Obstetrics, Gynecology & Reproductive Sciences, Associate Professor, Department of Pathology, Director, Pittsburgh Cytogenetics Laboratory
+Professor, Department of Pathology, Department of Obstetrics, Gynecology & Reproductive Sciences, Director of UPMC Cytogenetics Laboratory

 The XX-axis and XY-axis of human health: We do research to understand the genetic differences between man and women, to define the genes that affect women development, health, and fertility, and find the ways to cure gender-specific diseases.